shyampurk/kitchen-tracker/BuildAndInstall.md

 ----------------------------------------------------
 Step 1: Setup the Arduino IDE to Program the Arduino UNO and Linkit One

-Installing the Arduino IDE SDK

-	- 	Download the Arduino IDE 1.6.6 [Recommeded for LINKIT]

 The Arduino IDE provides your coding environment and is used for monitoring the development board.
-Currently, the LinkIt ONE SDK is compatible with Arduino IDE version 1.6.6.
+Currently, the LinkIt ONE SDK is compatible with Arduino IDE version 1.6.6 [Recommeded for LINKIT].
 Download Arduino IDE from this [Link](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous)

 Step 2: Download the USB COM port driver for the LinkIt ONE Development Board